celo-org/docs/blog/29-12-22-crowdfunding-using-hardhat/Create a Crowdfunding Smart Contract on Celo using Hardhat.md

 # About the Author

-John Fawole is a blockchain technical writer and Solidity dev.
+John Fawole is a blockchain technical writer and Solidity dev; ; connect with him on [LinkedIn](https://www.linkedin.com/in/johnfawole/).